kingdonb/eks-cluster/README.md

 ```

 This isn't my real `ACCOUNT_ID`.
 I'm in the DX group at Weaveworks, that gets
-me administrator access to our AWS account.
+me administrator access to our AWS sub-account.
 I also needed [gsts][], for my
 organization's Google-based IdP that identifies me here.

+Google IdP setup is not covered here, as it was already done by corporate AWS
+admins (Weaveworks IT department) and I'm very thankful they took care of that.

 ```
 gsts --aws-role-arn "$AWS_ROLE_DX" --aws-region=ca-central-1 --idp-id=$GOOGLE_IDP_ID --sp-id=$GOOGLE_SP_ID